SecretFoundation/SNIPs/SNIP-0.md

 #### `requires` header

-SNIPs may have a `requires` header, indicating the SNIP numbers that this SNIP depends on.
+SNIPs may have a `requires` header, indicating the numbers of SNIPs on which this SNIP depends.

 #### `superseded-by` and `replaces` headers